AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-01.md

 ## 🧬 Enter LLMs: The Rise of Language-First AI

-Large Language Models (LLMs) like GPT-4, Claude, and Gemini aren’t just another step in AI—they represent a leap.
+Large Language Models (LLMs) like GPT-4, Claude, and Gemini aren’t just another step in AI - they represent a leap.
 Trained on massive text corpora using **transformer architectures**, these models can:
 - Write essays and poems
 - Generate and debug code
 - Translate between languages